-Figure 3C: Projected Household Size Trends
+Figure 3.9: Projected Household Size Trends

-Figure 3C shows State projections for household size for Evansville, Rock, and Dane County that were made in 2013.
+Figure 3.9 shows State projections for household size for Evansville, Rock, and Dane County that were made in 2013.
 As reported in Figure 3.5, Evansville's actual household size was 2.39 in 2020.

 Declining household sizes is a trend observed statewide and nationally, and is likely to continue around Wisconsin as family household size decreases and the population ages.
-With a smaller average household size, more housing units will be needed to accommodate the population (even if it were to stay constant).